Has a bulldog stolen your heart?

 Simple but effective.

-It certainly gets approval from a pet parent with tank-like dog that has a history of dragging her down steep slopes in hot pursuit of squirrels.
+It certainly gets approval from a pet parent with a tank-like dog that has a history of dragging her down steep slopes in hot pursuit of squirrels.

 Whilst your bulldog may not be squirrel-chaser, the dog’s low center of gravity and those awesome chest muscles make for a dog that has a lot of purchase power to pull.